China is a major focus for new international outreach efforts at CITS.

 As a massive industrial world power with significant interests in high technology trade, China must be addressed in any strategy for promoting global trade security.
 CITS places a high priority on promoting security culture in China, and pursues this goal with training workshops, research, corporate outreach, and a specially tailored variant of the Security & Strategic Trade Management Academy.

-CITS researchers dedicated a significant portion of the past year to work in China.
-Executive Director Scott Jones and several researchers made trips to Beijing and Shenzhen, hosting workshops based on the Security & Strategic Trade Management Academy for an audience of industry and government officials.
+Director Scott Jones and several researchers have made trips to Beijing and Shenzhen, hosting workshops based on the Security & Strategic Trade Management Academy for a wide variety of audiences comprised of both industry and government officials.

 BENEFITS OF THE CITS PROGRAM IN CHINA